L2 Layer Management

 ieee802154_radio_apirequires a tx function pointer which differs from the

-ieee802154_radio_apitx function, and unreferencing the network packet only when the transmission as a whole was either successful or failed.
+ieee802154_radio_apitx function and unreferencing the network packet only when the transmission as a whole was either successful or failed.

 NET_DEVICE_INIT_INSTANCE(..., the_device_init_prio, &the_valid_ieee802154_radio_api_instance, IEEE802154_L2, NET_L2_GET_CTX_TYPE(IEEE802154_L2), 125);